Build a bat box

 - To help:

-Putting up a bat box gives these night-time creatures somewhere safe to roost, raise their pups and sleep during the day.
+Building a bat box gives these night-time creatures somewhere safe to roost, raise their pups and sleep during the day.

 Bats are having a tough time finding food to eat, and many of their natural roosting places are being damaged and destroyed.